soundwrightpro/FRUITY-NILA/README.md

 * interact with something on the keyboard, it displays what it is in the hint bar on FL Studio
 * don't know what a button does?
 Press it and look at the hint bar.
 Spells it all out for you.

-* Integrated the [NI Host Integration Agent API for FL Studio](https://github.com/hobyst/flmidi-nihia  "NIHIA by Hobyst") by [Hobyst](https://github.com/hobyst  "Hobyst Github") for the best possible experience and stablity.
+* Integrated the [NI Host Integration Agent API for FL Studio](https://github.com/hobyst/flmidi-nihia  "NIHIA by Hobyst") by [Hobyst](https://github.com/hobyst  "Hobyst Github") for the best possible experience and stability.

-* #### Easily switch betwen NIHIA mode, Komplete Kontrol Plugin Mode and Midi Mode
+* #### Easily switch between NIHIA mode, Komplete Kontrol Plugin Mode and Midi Mode

   if the Komplete Control Plugin (not to be confused with the Application) is active, to switch between modes do the following:
   * press **TRACK Instance** and that returns all knobs to FL Studio